 IDEA is a Phase IV, prospective, randomised, open-label, multicentre clinical trial designed to evaluate the safety and efficacy of withdrawing thiopurines in elderly (≥60 years) patients with ulcerative colitis (UC) who are in sustained clinical and biological remission.
-The study compares discontinuation of thiopurines versus continuation while maintaining background mesalamine therapy over 24 months of follow-up.
+The study compares discontinuation of thiopurines versus continuation while maintaining background mesalamine therapy over 24 months of treatment.

 Study Type